xrdocs/ncs5500/_tutorials/mdb-ncs5700.md

 So how to fit in the same product addressing these different scale requirements?

-We bring in that modularity in the form of **MDB (Modular Database)** profiles in our NCS5700 Fixed systems and NC57 Line cards on the modular NCS5500 operating in Native mode.
+We bring in that flexibility in the form of **MDB (Modular Database)** profiles in our NCS5700 Fixed systems and NC57 Linecards on the modular NCS5500 router operating in Native mode.

 ## Introduction to MDB

 _What is a Modular Database?_

-In the NCS5500/NCS5700 routers we have various on-chip databases for different purposes like storing the IP prefix table, MAC information, Labels, Access-list rules and may more.
+In the NCS5500/NCS5700 routers we have various on-chip databases for different purposes like storing the IP prefix table, MAC information, Labels, Access-list rules and many more.
 On the scale variant we have an external-TCAM (OptimusPrime2 in NCS5700 family) to offload storage of prefixes, ACL rules, QOS, etc for a higher scale compared to the base systems.

 We also have the on-chip buffers and off-chip HBM buffers used for queuing the packets.